BryanWriggler/Fall-2025/macros.typ

 #let so = math.frak[so]
 #let su = math.frak[su]
 #let sp = math.frak[sp]
+#let Der = math.upright[Der] //stands for spaes of derivation as linear operator
+#let Ad = math.upright[Ad] //the Adjoint action of Lie group on itself
+#let ad = math.upright[ad] //the adjoint action of Lie algebra on itself

 //analysis
 #let Vol = math.upright[Vol] //volume, in the sense of Riemann / Jordan measure